Tanguturi Prakasam: Death and legacy

 Tanguturi Prakasam died on 20 May 1957, in Hyderabad, Andhra Pradesh, after a brief illness.

 In 1972, the Ongole district of Andhra Pradesh was renamed to Prakasam district in his memory.
 In 1983, a Telugu-language biographical film titled Andhra Kesari, based on the life of Tanguturi, was released.
-In 2014, the state government of Andhra Pradesh declared his birth anniversary to be a state function.
+In 2014, the government of Andhra Pradesh declared his birth anniversary to be a state function.
+The Andhra Kesari University, named after Tanguturi, was established in Ongole in 2022.